celestiaorg/celestia-zkevm-ibc-demo/provers/celestia-prover/README.md

     ```

 1. Make sure to set `SP1_PROVER=network` in `.env` and get sp1 prover network private key from celestia 1Password.
+1. Verify it's running by querying an endpoint.

+    ```shell
+    grpcurl -plaintext localhost:50051 celestia.prover.v1.Prover/Info
+    ```

-1. Copy the EVM address labeled with `ics07Tendermint` from terminal output which will be used as a `client_id` when querying state transition proofs:
+1. [Optional] Request a proof.
+Copy the EVM address labeled with `ics07Tendermint` from terminal output which will be used as a `client_id` when querying state transition proofs:

     ```shell
     grpcurl -plaintext -d '{"client_id": ""}' localhost:50051 celestia.prover.v1.Prover/ProveStateTransition